initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

+---
+layout: post
+bannercolor: "light-green accent-3"
+title: "Reactive State management in the angular - NgRx Store, actions, selectors.RxJs store` provides reactive state management for the angular application.
+NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API."
+date: 2020-09-16
+meta: "Reactive State management in the angular - NgRx Store, actions, selectors.RxJs store` provides reactive state management for the angular application.
+NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API"
+category: angular
+comments: true
+author: "sheikh irshad"
+twitter: imshykh
+facebook: irshsheikh
+github: igagrock
+image: rxjs-state.jpg
+categories:
+ - angular
+ - javascript
+ - typescript
+ - all
+---

-# NgRx statement management in the angular app
+# Reactive State management in the angular - NgRx Store, actions, selectors

+NgRx framework helps to build reactive angular applications.

+## Basic Concepts

-NgRx provides reactive state management for the angular application.
-It is the redux implementation developed specifically for angular applications and provides RxJs observable API.
+- `RxJs store` provides reactive state management for the angular application.
+NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API.

-#### TLDR;

-`store`  is`Rxjs` implementation of Redux.
-It provides global state management for creating maintainable angular applications by providing a single state.
-`state` is an immutable data structure that is a single source of truth.
+- `state` is an immutable data structure that is a single source of truth for the whole application.

-`Actions` represent the unique events in the application which may be used to perform state changes or trigger side-effects.
+- `Actions` represent the unique events in the application which may be used to perform state transition or trigger side-effects.

-`Reducers `are pure functions that react to Actions to perform state transitions.
+- `Reducers `are pure functions that react to `Actions `to perform state transitions.

-`Selectors `are pure functions that select, derive, or compose a slice of the state.
+- `Selectors `are pure functions that select, derive, or compose a slice of the state.

+- `Effects` allow  the isolation of side-effects.

 ## Prerequisites -